 We are aware of the necessity to protect your personal data.
 Careful handling of personal data is of vital importance to Het Nieuwe Instituut and all its affiliated legal entities.
-We act in accordance with applicable legislation and regulations, such as the General Data Protection Regulation (AVG).
-We will only collect and process your personal data if this is permitted under the AVG.
+We act in accordance with applicable legislation and regulations, such as the General Data Protection Regulation (GDPR).
+We will only collect and process your personal data if this is permitted under the GDPR.
 Your personal data will be treated confidentially and will only be processed for the purpose for which it was collected.
 We ensure that your data is protected in an appropriate technical and organisational manner.

 In this Privacy Statement you can read which personal data we (might) collect from you and why (for what purposes).
 You can also find more information about your rights as an involved party here.

 We hope that all the information below is clear.
 If you have any questions, please contact us.
 Our contact person for the Privacy Statement and related topics can be reached via the contact details mentioned above.

 2. What personal data do we collect?